JAlcocerT/JAlcocerT/content/blog/entrep-saas-re-rag.md

 | **Containerization** | **Docker** | Multi-stage builds, dev & production compose files |
 | **Image Processing** | **Sharp** | Server-side image optimization |

+Its crazy that one year ago it took me...a weekend to put together the streamlit/flet equivalent to this.

+And now in 2/3h you get the cool website UI, its editor and the real estate french amortization logic working....with the chatbot and the scrapper.

+Again: CRAZY.

+{{< callout type="info" >}}
+Did this kind of project development is just much easier (x10) or did I get better?
+{{< /callout >}}

 ---